connexcs/docs/docs/customer/auth.md

     SIP passwords are a requirement of the SIP protocol but can present security risks for a provider.
 They must be configured in ConnexCS when SIP authentication is setup but are not available for providers or customers to retrieve afterwards.
 Providers should generate a unique SIP password for each SIP user and send that to the customer.
 This gives the customer the responsibility of keeping track of the password and keeping it safe.
 Additionally, the unique password will allow for traceability if the customer's system is ever compromised.

 ### Send message to SIP Users
-Use the `Send` button next to the SIP User to send a direct message.
+Use the `Send` button next to the SIP User to send a SIP message to the end device, and will flash on the phone.

 [ipauth-basic]: /customer/img/ipauth-b.png "Edit Switch Basic"
 [parameter-rewrite]: /customer/img/parameter-rewrite.png "Parameter Rewrite"